Reconstructing the unitary part of a noisy quantum channel: Application

-For the mixed-state reconstruction of random gates, there is no appreciable difference in the general behavior of $T_1$ and $T_2$ decay, cf.~ the top panels of Fig.~\ref{fig:Fid over T1} and Fig.~\ref{fig:Fid over T2}.
-In particular, we continue to observe larger gate errors compared to the pure-state reconstruction method.
-For CNOT gates, a comparison of the top and bottom panel in both Fig.~\ref{fig:Fid over T1} and Fig.~\ref{fig:Fid over T2} shows that the gate errors for both the mixed-state reconstruction and the pure-state reconstruction are higher than for the random gates.
-The lower panel in Fig.~\ref{fig:Fid over T2} indicates that the image of both the pure-state and mixed-state reconstruction becomes degenerate for higher $T_2$ times (cf.~the smaller ranges of the blue and orange graph in the lower panel of Fig.~\ref{fig:Fid over T1}).
-This is in contrast to the random gates, where there is no difference between $T_1$ and $T_2$ for the mixed-state approach.
+For the mixed-state reconstruction of random gates, there is no appreciable difference in the general behavior as a function of $T_1$ and $T_2$, cf. the top panels of Fig.~\ref{fig:Fid over T1} and Fig.~\ref{fig:Fid over T2}.
+In particular, larger reconstruction errors compared to the pure-state reconstruction method are observed for both dissipation processes.
+For the CNOT gates, two observations can be made: The reconstruction errors for both mixed-and pure-state reconstruction are larger than for the random gates.
+The dissipation strength, at which the image becomes degenerate, is larger for pure dephasing compared to $T_1$ decay (cf. the ranges of the blue and orange lines in the lower panels of Fig.~\ref{fig:Fid over T1} and Fig.~\ref{fig:Fid over T2}).
+This is in contrast to the random gates, where there is no significant difference between $T_1$ and $T_2$ for both mixed-state and pure-state approach.